gracenak/freelance_app/README.md

             <li>Delete
         </ol>
     <li> One class level Active Record Scope methods
     <li> Helper methods to protect the views of the current_user.
-Only the logged_in user should be allowed to create, update, and delete their own gigs and user profile.
+Only authorized users should be allowed to create, update, and delete their own gigs and user profile.
     <li> Helper methods and partials to limit logic in views and the controllers
     <li> Validations
         <ol>
             <li>uniqueness of a user's login attributes
-            <li>presence and other custom validations to protect from bad or repetetive data from being persisted into the database
+            <li>presence and other custom validations to protect from bad or repetetive data being persisted into the database
         </ol>
     <li> Flash messages to display validation error messages, and flash success messages to validate successful creation, edits, and deletion of gigs.
 </ul>